THE DEATH OF AMERICAN PUT-ON

 Vulgarity is talked about as if it is monolithic, but it is not without its own hues and dimensions.
 Vulgarity can be crass and ignorant; it can also be impatient and indifferent, clumsy and obvious, or just really dull.
 These types have gotten beneath our sensitivities in various combinations, though never to the point of suffocation.
 If at times they seemed on the verge of being totally pervasive there have always been escape hatches if one knew where to look.
 It’s an arrangement one can appreciate in hindsight, however, as vulgarities now seem to be in active and bitter competition with one another for our space.
 They are large, lumbering creatures, offensive to the ecosystem but with callused, impenetrable hides.

 One is quite well known, serving as our national advocate, an unenviable position that also offers much leeway in how it is carried it out.
 Donald Trump’s style is one of familiar carelessness and idiosyncratic awkwardness.
 This had always been singular in his gold-plated personal presentation, which was not so much a natural tackiness as a piling on of clarifications.
-If Donald Trump fears anything, it is being misunderstood.
-It makes him at turns irritating and relatable.
 It has carried over into his propaganda aesthetic, consisting of “poorly-edited digital content in which serious and significant subjects are given bad color treatments, low resolution, and carelessly incorrect accouterments.”
 And as with anything Trump does, the line separating intention and incompetence is debatable, but the Trump White House’s visual style was picked up on by Tim Heidecker well before Trump even declared his candidacy.
 Heidecker’s skewering of Trump’s public access populism (rooted as it is in his mockery of Herman Cain) has become an elaborate obsession—his Decker series, itself a spinoff, has produced spinoffs of its own—but is instructive in highlighting the opposing vulgarity, from which it stands refreshingly apart.